Asparagus & Lemon Risotto with Arugula

 - Salt to taste

 Sweating is to cook a food over low heat, without browning, until the item softens and releases moisture.
 Sweating releases a food's flavor more quickly once cooked with other foods.

 The tricks to risotto are timing and temperature.
 Keep saucepan temperature from getting to high or low.

 - In a large saucepan, heat vegetable broth and water on medium heat, just until hot.
 Turn heat ot low and keep broth warm.

 - Heat oil in a large saucepan over low heat.
-Add onions and sweat for 5 minutes, being careful not to brown them.
+Add onions and “sweat” (see Recipe Tips) for 5 minutes, being careful not to brown them.

 - Turn heat up to medium.
 Add Arborio rice and stir for 1-2 minutes until all the grains are well-coated.
 Add wine and stir until it is completely absorbed.